-- Understand the different locations asked about in the MPNS, and why we ask about them. - Be able to confidently support respondents to understand why some questions are repeated across contexts.
+- Understand the different locations asked about in the MPNS, and why we ask about them. - Support respondents to understand why some questions are repeated across contexts.

 Activity - Spot the Difference

 Aim: Understand the possible variations of menstrual experience in different locations and why we ask about different environments.